bcfus/unstoppable-stack/README.md

 It is likey possible to enabled an HTTPS connection just using Akash deployment configuration but I was unable to find any documentation on this functionality.

-The approach used in this guide is to sign up a free [Cloudflare](https://cloudflare.com) account and set up their **flexible** SSL/TLS encryption mode on a secondary (non-Handshake) domain in order to provide an HTTPS entrpoint that proxies requests to our Akash API server.
+The approach used in this guide is to sign up a free [Cloudflare](https://cloudflare.com) account and set up their **flexible** SSL/TLS encryption mode on a secondary (non-Handshake) domain in order to provide an HTTPS entrypoint that proxies requests to the Akash API server.

-Support for HTTPS with Akash is something that I expect to revisit soon.
+Support for HTTPS with Akash is something that I expect to explore further.

 ## Step 7 - Setup database backups